 Stormwater Monitoring Gaps

 There is currently limited PCB monitoring data for unregulated and NPDES- regulated stormwater from all jurisdictions within the Chesapeake Bay watershed.
-Jurisdictions which have already developed TMDLs to address PCB impairments have estimated loads for unregulated and NPDES regulated stormwater using in-stream PCB monitoring data.
-VA is currently developing a method to estimate loads by land use type, which incorporates stormwater outfall monitoring for municipal systems and has also conducted PCB monitoring of stormwater from NPDES industrial facilities.
+Jurisdictions which have already developed TMDLs to address PCB impairments have estimated loads for unregulated and NPDES-regulated stormwater using in-stream PCB monitoring data.
+VA has also conducted PCB monitoring of stormwater from NPDES industrial facilities.
 However, TMDL programs in general have limited resources to conduct outfall monitoring for NPDES regulated stormwater dischargers and thus apply a watershed scale approach to estimate these loads.

-NPDES regulated stormwater dischargers in all Bay jurisdictions are not currently required to monitor for PCBs under any permit category.
+Except for very few industrial MS4 stormwater permittees, NPDES regulated stormwater dischargers in all Bay jurisdictions are not currently required to monitor for PCBs under any permit category.
 Without this information it is not feasible for TMDL programs to estimate loads from specific dischargers to identify sources of PCBs that require reductions as well as to track-down sources of PCB contamination within the watershed.
-High resolution/low detection limit data is needed as demonstrated in the Delaware Bay TMDL.
+High resolution/low detection limit data is needed as demonstrated in the Delaware Bay TMDL where such data was critical to target PCB reductions.

 Stormwater Regulatory Gaps

 Transformers that are currently in operation containing PCB concentrations less than 50 ppm are categorized as PCB-free and do not require removal.
-These transformers still have the potential to release PCBs during failure and contaminate stormwater at levels that may impact water quality.
+These transformers have the potential to release PCBs during failure and to contaminate stormwater at levels that may impact water quality.

 NPDES regulated stormwater dischargers do not currently have effluent concentration limits for PCBs in their permits.
-TMDL implementation is the only existing regulatory mechanism that can require a discharger to reduce their load.
 All Bay jurisdictions have adopted human health criterion to prevent potential carcinogenic impacts from the consumption of fish.
 However, this criterion is currently only applicable to ambient waters.

 Stormwater Programmatic Gaps